-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 The target audience is small businesses.

-So, the main point of interest is how to do social media marketing on Facebook/ Instagram/ Twitter/ LinkedIn better – faster, cheaper, with better results (ROI, engagement, organic reach).
+The primary focus here is how to do social media marketing on Facebook/ Instagram/ Twitter/ LinkedIn better – faster, cheaper, and with better results.

 Hint

-The blog has strict rules of what exactly to do to get published.
+The blog has strict rules on what to do to get published.

-Follow the step by step instructions on the Guest Rules Page.
-You have to start with pitching the title first directly to Emilia.
+Follow the step-by-step instructions on the Guest Rules Page.
+You have to start with pitching the title first directly to Anna.

 30. DigitalNovas